-Born in Barking, Essex, went to school in Ilford and then left to head north for university.
-I ended up in Salford studying Chemistry.
-Always wanted to be a journalist and secured a placement at BBC Wiltshire Sound as a reporter.
-I passed the Regular Commissions Board for entry to the Royal Military Academy Sandhurst and decided to take my place on the officer commissioning course.
+My first journalism job was with BBC Wiltshire Sound as a reporter.
+I got a work experience placement after which I was told I could stay.
+During this period, I passed the Regular Commissions Board for entry to the Royal Military Academy Sandhurst and decided to take my place on the officer commissioning course.

-Served for three years as a medical support officer with the Royal Army Medical Corps, which included a tour of Bosnia in 1997 as part of the Nato Stablisation Force (SFOR).
-Was massively inspired by the amazing work done by army doctors on Bosnian trauma survivors.
+I served for three years as a medical support officer with the Royal Army Medical Corps, which included a tour of Bosnia in 1997 as part of the Nato Stablisation Force (SFOR).
+I was massively inspired by the amazing work done by army doctors on Bosnian trauma survivors.
 So I applied to study medicine.
 I got a place in Dundee and have never looked back.
-Being part of the medical world has been a privilege which includes being on a life long journey in the pursuit of medical knowledge.

 As a 'civi' again I got back to journalism and started to pitch ideas as a freelancer in between studying.
 I worked in Palestine and Kashmir for BBC 5 Live and also developed for Radio 4 Current Affairs.
 I started to make independent films whilst still at medical school and have continued ever since.

-Passionate about storytelling, I also write drama.
-I've written afternoon plays for Radio 4 (Known Associates, The Road to Bani Walid, My Son the Doctor) and co-wrote a BBC Scotland BAFTA winning screenplay, Trouble Sleeping.
+I am passionate about storytelling as a means of raising awareness about issues that affect us all.
+I also write drama and have written afternoon plays for Radio 4 (Known Associates, The Road to Bani Walid, My Son the Doctor) and co-wrote a BBC Scotland BAFTA winning screenplay, Trouble Sleeping.

 Thanks for dropping by.